Operations and Safety Commands

 claude project purge ~/work/repo --dry-run

-claude project purge ~/work/repo -yIt can remove transcripts, tasks, debug logs, file-edit history, prompt history, and the project
+claude project purge ~/work/repo -yIt deletes transcripts, task lists, debug logs, file-edit history, prompt history lines, and the

-entry in ~/.claude.json.
-Always start with --dry-run unless you are in a disposable environment.
+and --all to purge every project.
+Always start with --dry-run unless you are in a disposable

 Troubleshooting Sequence